 This document contains information about search options implemented in WebFR3D.
-Most of this text is also available through contextual help system on the symbolic and geometric search pages.
-This tutorial describes how to set up WebFR3D searches.
+This separate tutorial describes how to set up WebFR3D searches.
 If you can’t find an answer to your question, please contact us.

 This diagram summarizes most of the available search options that can be entered in the Query Specification Matrix on the search webpages.
 Detailed descriptions can be found in the text below.

 Set limits on the difference between nucleotide numbers using the boxes below the diagonal.
 (Actually, what is used is the difference between the index of nucleotides in the file, not NDB nucleotide number.)

 To put an upper limit on the difference, type something like <5 or <=5.

 To put a lower limit on the difference, type something like >5 or >=5.